jump-dev/MathOptInterface.jl/docs/src/index.md

 longer a single standard for the LP file-format.
 This has led to subtle differences between implementations in different readers that hampers the usefulness of the format as a format for interchange.
-Much like the MPS file, it is also limited in the types of problems it can represent.
+Much like the MPS file, it is also limited in the types of problems it can represent and was not designed for extensibility.

 In constrast to the LP file, the .NL file explicitly aims for machine-readability at the expense of human-readability.[^5] It is also considerably more flexible in